ColaLinN/ColaLinN/README.md

 ### Hi there 👋

-💬 I am a Software Engineer in Shopee Singapore with a broad interest in Computer Science, including but not limited to Distributed System, DB, HPC, AI, AIGC, LLM and MLsys.
+💬 I am a Software Engineer in Shopee Singapore with a broad interest in Computer Science, including but not limited to Distributed System, DB, HPC, AI, AIGC, LLM, and MLsys.

 😄 Blog: [fenglyulin.com](https://fenglyulin.com/)  (Hopefully, I will have time to share more of my recent learning and thoughts.)